Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Conclusion

-where $r=\pm$ and we have used $k_j\rightarrow -i\partial_{r_j}$ so $k_+\rightarrow -i(\partial_x+i\partial_y)\equiv -2i\overline{\partial}$.
-This hamiltonian has the same form that the chiral model for TBG \cite{Tarnopolsky2019} with the field $U(\pm r)$ reduced to a two-parameter effective field $U_\pm$.
-It can be shown that it exhibits the bands of two Dirac cones merging and flattening for certain values of the parameters.
-For real values of $U_+$ and $U_-$ one gets a superlattice like that shown in Fig. \ref{Fig:Superlattice_flat_bands}a.
-Due to the $\sqrt{3}\times\sqrt{3}$ increased size of the lattice, one can assign three different on-site energies to the atoms in one of the sublattices.
-As is shown in Fig. \ref{Fig:Superlattice_flat_bands}b, this simple model is enough to obtain flat bands from the merging of two Dirac cones.
-This minimal model might prove useful to study the signatures in the optoelectronic response of moir\'e superlattices \cite{Calderon2020} and to further study the role of the Kekul\'e ordering in their correlated states \cite{Bultnick2018,Hoi_2019,Chen2017}.
-Further investigation of these possibilities is left to future work. \\~\\ \textit{Conclusion.---} We studied graphene superlattices with a tripled unit cell and folded Dirac cones.
-To study superlattices like those seen in recent experiments, we used linear response theory to find signatures that could aid in the experimental confirmation of recent theoretical predictions as, for example, the valley-momentum locking.
+We studied graphene superlattices with a tripled unit cell and folded Dirac cones, some of which were visualized in recent experiments.
+We used linear response theory to find signatures that could aid in the experimental confirmation of recent theoretical predictions as, for example, the valley-momentum locking.
 We analyzed the robustness of such signatures and their origin.
-Its optical response suggests two species of carriers with signatures similar to those of multifold fermions.
-Finally, we presented a minimal model for a superlattice that develops flat bands mimicking twisted graphene bilayers at magic angles.
-Since two of the graphene superlattices we studied have been recently visualized in experiments (the Kek-Y and Kek-O phases) \cite{Eom2020}, we hope that some of the signatures discussed here can serve to further validate the predicted electronic properties of these systems.
+The optical response suggests two species of carriers with signatures similar to those of multifold fermions. {Finally, we introduced a model for a Kekul\'e superlattice that exhibits a dispersion with hybridizing Dirac cones and discussed some of its features in the context of recent proposals for periodically-modulated graphene monolayers exhibiting a phenomenology similar to that of twisted graphene bilayers.} Since two of the graphene superlattices we studied have been recently visualized in experiments (the Kek-Y and Kek-O phases) \cite{Eom2020,Shuyun2021}, we hope that some of the signatures discussed here can serve to further validate the predicted electronic properties of these systems.

-We thank UNAM-DGAPA project IN102620 and CONACyT project 1564464.
-S. A. H. was supported by the Consejo Nacional de Ciencia y Tecnolog\'ia (CONACyT).